Generalize Symbolic Knowledge With Neural Rule Engine: Related Work

 \section{Related Work}

-\textbf{Neural symbolic learning} The question of how to reconcile the statistical nature of learning with the logical nature of reasoning, that is the effective integration of robust connectionist learning and sound symbolic reasoning, has been considered as a main challenge and fundamental problem in AI \citep{valiant2003three, valiant2008knowledge}.
-Neural-symbolic computation, the goals of which are to provide coherent, unifying view for connectionism and logic to integrate neural networks and logic, has shown to be a way of addressing this challenge.

-Neural-symbolic systems have been applied to various problems and successful applications include ontology learning, hardware/software specification, fault diagnosis, robotics, training and assessment in simulators \citep{hitzler2005ontology,de2011neural,garcez2015neural,besold2017neural}.
-Recently, there are other research efforts which are in the topical proximity of the core field in neural-symbolic integration \citep{besold2017neural}, including paradigms in computation and representation such as ``conceptors'' \citep{jaeger2014controlling}, ``Neural Turing Machines'' (NTMs) \citep{graves2014neural} and other application systems which are based on connectionist methods partially or fully but applied to tasks which conceptually operates on a symbolic level such as visual analogy-making \citep{reed2015deep} and Go-playing \citep{silver2016mastering}.
+\textbf{Neural symbolic learning} Neural-symbolic systems have been applied to various tasks, including ontology learning, fault diagnosis, robotics, training and assessment in simulators \citep{hitzler2005ontology,de2011neural,garcez2015neural}.
+Recently, there are other efforts in the topical proximity of the core field in neural-symbolic integration \citep{besold2017neural}, including paradigms in computation and representation such as ``conceptors'' \citep{jaeger2014controlling}, ``Neural Turing Machines'' (NTMs) \citep{graves2014neural}.

-In addition, a line of research aims to encode symbolic rules into neural networks. \cite{hu2016harnessing} propose a teacher-student framework to combine neural networks with logic rules, transferring the structured information encoded in the logic rules into the network parameters. \cite{lu2017object} present Object-oriented Neural Programming (OONP), allowing neural and symbolic representing and reasoning over complex structures for semantically parsing documents. \cite{luo2018marrying} exploit expressiveness of regular expressions rules at different levels of a neural network, aiming to use the information provided by rules to improve the performance of the network.
+In addition, a line of research aims to encode symbolic rules or prior knowledge into neural networks. \cite{hu2016harnessing} harness neural networks by logic rules, transferring the structured information into the network parameters. \cite{xiao2017symbolic} exploit prior knowledge such as weighted context-free grammar and the likelihood that entities occur in the input to form the ``background'' to RNN models. \cite{lu2017object} present Object-oriented Neural Programming, allowing neural and symbolic representing and reasoning over complex structures for semantic parsing. \cite{li2017initializing} encode semantic features into CNNs filters instead of initializing them randomly. \cite{wang2017combining} propose a framework based on CNN where text representations are incorporated with words and relevant concepts conceptualized by rules in a knowledge base. \cite{luo2018marrying} exploit expressiveness of regular expressions at different levels of a neural network, aiming to use the information provided by rules to improve the performance of the network.
+Different from existing works which enhance the performance of NNs by introducing prior knowledge, this work focuses on the knowledge side, and aims to improve logic rules with NNs.